Cool Old Games

 Memory Games

 Memory tile games will be familiar to anyone with childhood experience.
 Memory games involve tiles placed face down, each tile having 2 duplicates.
 The goal of the game is to successfully unveil all tiles, pair by pair.
 If the two tiles flipped over are not a match, they are both turned face down for a repeat process.
 These games are commonly played in video game form, with most being aimed at kids.
-However, more complex versions are used for adult in memory training as well.
+However, more complex versions are used for

 Board Games

 Tile board games are an umbrella term covering board games that involve the use of tiles.
 The novelty and durability of tiles make it an excellent choice for family board games for the weekends.
-The most popular board games ship in boxed-form, though certain games use the readily available Mahjong and Domino tiles for ease of access.
+The most popular board games ship in boxed form, though certain games use the readily available Mahjong and Domino tiles for ease of access.
 Popular games include Qwirkle, Tsuro, and Alhambra.

 Frequently Asked Questions